Frequently Asked Questions

-When you apply to Vanderbilt through the Coalition Application, the Common Application, or the Universal College Application, Vanderbilt requires one personal essay and one short answer.
+When you apply to Vanderbilt through the Coalition Application or the Common Application, Vanderbilt requires one personal essay and one short answer.
 Applicants who apply through QuestBridge must answer additional short answer questions.

 These writing samples allow us to gain a more complete understanding of a candidate for admission to Vanderbilt.
 We use these writing samples to assess not only effectiveness in written communication, but also to learn more fully who the student is and what he or she values.
 There is no secret method to writing an effective personal essay.
 The best essays are those written in a student‘s authentic voice and that convey the sense that, in formulating and composing the essay, the student achieved a greater sense of self-awareness and self-knowledge.